• Slang User's Guide

 SPIR-V Yes Yes Yes (SPV1.5+ext) Yes (SPV1.5+ext) Yes (SPV1.5+ext)

 Each member in a ConstantBuffer will be emitted as uniform parameter in a uniform block.
-StructuredBuffer and ByteAddressBuffer are translated to a shader storage buffer with readonly layout.
-RWStructuredBuffer and RWByteAddressBuffer are translated to a shader storage buffer with read-write layout.
+StructuredBuffer and ByteAddressBuffer are translated to a shader storage buffer with readonly access.
+RWStructuredBuffer and RWByteAddressBuffer are translated to a shader storage buffer with read-write access.
 RasterizerOrderedStructuredBuffer and RasterizerOrderedByteAddressBuffer will use an extension, SPV_EXT_fragment_shader_interlock.

-If you need to apply a different buffer layout for indivisual StructuredBuffer, you can specify the layout as a second generic argument to StructuredBuffer.
-E.g., StructuredBuffer<T, Std140Layout>, StructuredBuffer<T, Std430Layout> or StructuredBuffer<T, ScalarLayout>.
+If you need to apply a different buffer layout for individual ConstantBuffer or StructuredBuffer, you can specify the layout as a second generic argument.
+E.g., ConstantBuffer<T, Std430DataLayout>, StructuredBuffer<T, Std140DataLayout>, StructuredBuffer<T, Std430DataLayout> or StructuredBuffer<T, ScalarDataLayout>.

-Note that there are compiler options, “-fvk-use-scalar-layout” and “-force-glsl-scalar-layout”.
+Note that there are compiler options, “-fvk-use-scalar-layout” / “-force-glsl-scalar-layout” and “-fvk-use-dx-layout”.
 These options do the same but they are applied globally.

 ParameterBlock for SPIR-V target